- Save 20% on COVID-19 Fit to Fly test & travel certificate

 When it comes to travel, one of the main tools health authorities around the world have employed in the fight against coronavirus is 'testing'.
 This includes pre-departure tests, on arrival tests at destination airports and on return tests to reduce time spent in quarantine.

 - Destinations requiring tests

 - Test to Release - arrival in the UK

-Over 75% of countries now require proof of a negative COVID-19 test either from some or all of the people who want to cross their borders.
+Nearly 90% of countries now require proof of a negative Covid-19 test either from some or all of the people who want to cross their borders.

 Some countries require everyone arriving to produce test results, others are selective about who needs a test and, occasionally, arrivals from specific parts of a country are required to take a test while others are not.